-shortly after organic seo became a recognized marketing channel, the pay per click search engine marketing pricing model was launched. soon thereafter, problems with click validity arose.
+Shortly after organic SEO became a recognized marketing channel, the pay per click SEM pricing model was launched.
+Soon thereafter, problems with click validity arose.

-in august of 2002 at the san jose ses conference, danny requested that I present the click fraud case in the perfecting paid listings panel, and the presentation received great feedback from advertisers who were interested in protecting themselves from click fraud (or invalid click activity, as the engines like to call it). included in the first presentation was a thorough description of the important data points necessary for an analysis of ppc campaign traffic, including log file data such visitor referral data, ip addresses, browser versions, click streams, traffic patterns, etc.
+In August of 2002 at the San Jose Search Engine Strategies conference, Danny requested that I present the click fraud case in the perfecting paid listings panel, and the presentation received great feedback from advertisers who were interested in protecting themselves from click fraud (or invalid click activity).
+Included in the first presentation was a thorough description of the important data points necessary for an analysis of ppc campaign traffic, including log file data such visitor referral data, ip addresses, browser versions, click streams, traffic patterns, etc.

-since the first presentation on click fraud (also referred to as click spam – all falling within the realm of invalid click activity), i have been speaking at ses and various other search engine industry conferences about the issue, educating advertisers and challenging yahoo, google, and other search engines to step up to the plate and address this “underground” issue that few care to speak of. in my opinion, when advertisers are paying prime cpc rate for fraudulent traffic that is ultimately resulting in higher revenues for cpc engines and their commissioned affiliates, there is more that needs to be done to address the issue. one of the most disturbing aspects of click fraud activity is that it is not uniform across advertisers – fraudulent clicks occur with varying frequency across verticals, keywords, and bid prices – with increasing evidence that the higher the bid price, the more rampant the click fraud. not all advertisers are affected equally.
+Since the first presentation on click fraud (also referred to as click spam – all falling within the realm of invalid click activity), I spoke at various other search engine industry conferences about the issue, educating advertisers and challenging Yahoo!, Google, and other search engines to step up to the plate and address this “underground” issue that few care to speak of.
+In my opinion, when advertisers are paying prime PPC rates for fraudulent traffic that is ultimately resulting in higher revenues for search engines and their commissioned affiliates, there is more that needs to be done to address the issue.
+One of the most disturbing aspects of click fraud activity is that it is not uniform across advertisers – fraudulent clicks occur with varying frequency across verticals, keywords, and bid prices – with increasing evidence that the higher the bid price, the more rampant the click fraud.

-in 2005 i was engaged by the plaintiffs’ attorneys for this case as an expert witness to assist them with their class action litigation involving the major providers of search engine cpc traffic.
+In 2004 I was engaged by the Plaintiffs’ attorneys for this case as an expert witness to assist them with their class action litigation involving the major providers of search engine PPC traffic.

-1.) both the search engines and advertisers agree that click fraud exists.
+1.)
+Both the search engines and advertisers agree that click fraud/invalid click activity exists

-2.) both the search engines and advertisers agree that advertisers should not be billed for fraudulent click activity (or invalid clicks).
+2.)
+Both the search engines and advertisers agree that advertisers should not be billed for this activity

 The questions, then, become:

-one form of fraudulent clicks, and perhaps the most difficult to identify, comes in the form of manually generated clicks, induced either by direct cpc competitors, or by human-driven operations set up for the sole purpose of generating affiliate revenue off of the cpc pricing model. another method of fraudulent clicking is initiated through automated click generation methods, using “hitbots” – software applications specifically designed to click on paid listings. this kind of activity is also initiated by both competitors and by search engine partners and/or affiliates, the latter often instituting extensive technology arrangements to enable their fraudulent click traffic to slip past the internal filtering methods used by the cpc engines. for cpc affiliates, there is a vested interest in generating as much traffic as possible to increase their portion of the shared revenue generated by paid listings. this is an often overlooked source of fraudulent click activity.
+One form of fraudulent clicks, and perhaps the most difficult to identify, comes in the form of manually generated clicks, induced either by direct cpc competitors, or by human-driven operations set up for the sole purpose of generating affiliate revenue off of the cpc pricing model.
+Another method of fraudulent clicking is initiated through automated click generation methods, using bots – software applications specifically designed to click on paid listings. this kind of activity is also initiated by both competitors and by search engine partners and/or affiliates, the latter often instituting extensive technology arrangements to enable their fraudulent click traffic to slip past the internal filtering methods used by the cpc engines.
+For cpc affiliates, there is a vested interest in generating as much traffic as possible to increase their portion of the shared revenue generated by paid listings.
+This is an often overlooked source of fraudulent click activity.

-the cpc search engines are working to combat such activities, as many of my conversations with them have proven. however, i believe that for the ppc engines to do everything they possibly could do to combat “questionable traffic” is to some extent not in their best interest – as even one half of one percent of click revenue adds up to a very large number to a company like yahoo, or google. in my opinion, one half of one percent of traffic is still advertising dollars spent unnecessarily.
+The search engines are working to combat such activities, as many of my conversations with them have proven.
+However, I believe that for publishers to do everything they possibly could do to combat “questionable traffic” is to some extent not in their best interest – as even one half of one percent of click revenue adds up to a very large number to these companies.
+In my opinion, one half of one percent of traffic is still advertising dollars spent unnecessarily.

-it is no secret that fraudulent ppc traffic (or click spam) is something that few in the search engine marketing (or seo) industry care to discuss, for various reasons – lack of knowledge or direct experience with this type of cpc traffic, an unwillingess to address flaws in the pricing/advertising model, or a general lack of awareness of the issue. recently however we have seen a bit more attention placed on the analysis of ppc traffic validity – a sign that the industry is maturing and that advertisers are taking the initiative to get more granular with their marketing campaigns.
+It is no secret that click spam is something that few in the search engine marketing (or SEO) industry have cared to discuss, for various reasons – lack of knowledge or direct experience with this type of cpc traffic, an unwillingess to address flaws in the pricing/advertising model, or a general lack of awareness of the issue.
+In recent years, however, we have seen more attention placed on the analysis of ppc traffic validity – a sign that the industry is maturing and that advertisers are taking the initiative to get more granular with their marketing campaigns.

-do you think you are a victim of ppc click fraud?
+Do you think you are a victim of click fraud?

 – make sure you have a legitimate case